 Every state has a deadline for filing a personal injury claim, known as the statute of limitations.
 Although there may be cases where this period may be longer or shorter, depending on the details of your situation, most personal injury claims in Texas must be filed within two years of discovering your injury.

 If you do not file your claim within the two years, you could be barred from recovering compensation for your damages.
 The sooner you file your claim, the more time your lawyer will have to build a strong case in your favor.

 Contact our firm today for assistance.
 (877) 920-9009

 Common Motorcycle Accident Injuries

-Due to the exposed nature of a motorcycle, riders and their passengers are not afforded as much protection when compared to that of a car or truck.
-With this in mind, even at slow speeds the types of injuries that accident victims may sustain in an accident can often be life changing.
+Riders and their passengers are not afforded as much protection as those in cars or trucks.
+Even at slow speeds the types of injuries that accident victims may sustain can be life-changing.